 ACTION: FPD is waiting to receive a key from Alvord to access the site ii.
 Center for Human Performance & Kinesiology Project: The project is in the design phase (preliminary plans and programming).
-The project is over budget by \$13 million due to due to state construction budget shortfall not addressing the ongoing inflation and utilizing outdated cost estimating models and other FUSION's restrictions.
+The project is over budget by \$13 million due to the state construction budget shortfall that did not address the ongoing inflation and utilizing outdated cost estimating models and other FUSION restrictions.
 FPD has contacted the DOF and the State Chancellor's office about the actual project cost.
-Preliminary plans were submitted to the state in late December 2021 to receive approval to start developing the working drawings.
+Preliminary plans were submitted to the state in late December 2021, approval to start developing the working drawings is still needed.
 DTSC results from the Dudek survey were received, questions regarding the survey were sent back to DTSC to receive their feedback and be implemented as the sole management plan.
 CEQA will be completed then mitigation measures will be received as suggested by Dudek for the Tribes consultation.
-A last design meeting with the committee will be conducted then the VE plans will be provided to the Cabinet in March 2022.
+A last design meeting with the committee was conducted, the VE plans were provided to the Cabinet on March 21, 2022.

-• Continue with DTSC work-plan and present to March 2022 Cabinet meeting
+Continue with DTSC work-plan